 - salted caramel drizzle

-How to make healthy pumpkin or butternut squash pancakes
+How to make butternut squash pancakes

 - Whisk together your flour, baking powder, spices and flax seeds in a large mixing bowl.